close

 Most importantly locate the source, if mould is growing in your home no number of lemon peels or carpet cleaners will eliminate it.

-Mould fungal colonies can produce gases, also known as ‘volites’, which may be causing the musty smells you want to get rid of.
+Mould fungal colonies can produce gases known as ‘volites’, that cause the musty smells you want to get rid of.

 While volatile organic compounds (VOCs) are categorised as man-made or industrial chemicals, MVOCs are naturally occurring.
 They have a very low odour threshold, which means you may smell them easily and, when you do, the odour is strong.